Compensation, stock ownership and loans

 OAEC-related provisions in the Bylaws

-Detailed information on the compensation of the Board of Directors and Executive Committee under section 663c of the Swiss Code of Obligations is provided in note 06 of the separate Compensation Report.
+Detailed information on the compensation of the Board of Directors and Executive Committee under section 663c of the Swiss Code of Obligations is provided from page 153, in the separate Compensation Report section of this annual report.

 Sections 21 to 28 of the Bylaws govern compensation approval, the compensation of the Board of Directors and Executive Committee, the composition of performance-based compensation, and the terms of stock awards.